BenGutteridge/4YP/README.md

 # Fourth Year Project
 ## Investigating gradient descent in variational inference
 Repo for experiment code from project investigating single sample gradient estimation in variational inference.
+Up to date code is in `March` directory.

 #### Abstract
 The aim of many machine learning applications is the modelling of data.
 We may wish to perform